Isafatokun/Isafatokun/README.md

 ### Hi there 👋

 ### I am Isaac Fatokun.
-I write Python (Django, Flask).
+I write Python and Django.
 I am also familar with Java, Spring Boot, and semantic web technologies such as the Web Ontology Language (OWL).

 ### 🔭 I’m currently working on loads of APIs and Ontology Engineering Toolkits!